catcher23/pixgrab/README.md

 # pixGrab
-Find tagged images on Instagram and save them in collections
+Find tagged images on Instagram between start and end dates and save them in collections

 ## How to Play
 [www.pixgrab.xyz][link]